 Nationals of these countries can receive Medicare assistance for essential medical treatments while they are visiting Australia.
 However, this does not replace the benefits of private travel insurance, nor is it meant for long-term residents from these states.

 Even Australians are actively encouraged by their government to take out private health insurance if they can afford it.
-There are various financial incentives, e.g. a means tested rebate which can amount to as much as almost 40%.
-However, if you are not eligible for Medicare in the first place, you won´t be able to benefit from these government schemes.
+There are various financial incentives; for instance, a means-tested rebate can amount to nearly 40%.
+However, if you are not eligible for Medicare in the first place, you won’t be able to benefit from these government schemes.

-There is a wide variety of private healthcare providers – called funds – that offer different service packages.
-For information on funds and products, you can start by consulting the website of the Australian Government Private Health Insurance Administration Council.
-It provides advice on the sort of cover required for certain types of temporary visas.
+There is a wide variety of private healthcare providers — called funds — that offer different service packages.
+You can find more information about funds and other services on the Australian government’s private healthcare website.
+It also provides advice on the types of insurance required for certain temporary visas.